L&D employees using an LMS integration

 3. High potential programs raise the standard of performance

-You may think that HiPo programs only help those employees selected.
+You may think that HIPO programs only help those employees selected.
 But they have positive effects across the company culture.

 High potential programs help develop leaders who can create and manage highly effective teams within the organization.
 They gain skills that help them analyze team composition, leverage information sharing, and resolve conflicts.